-1.3 TOE Description
+1.4 TOE Description

-1.3.1 Physical scope of the TOE
+1.4.1 Physical Scope of the TOE

-The TOE consists of several components that are all running in Kernel-Space on the Linux operating system.
-These components are the following kernel parts: packet filter, management and audit mechanism.
+The TOE consists of several components that are all running in kernel-space on the Linux operating system.
+These components are the following kernel parts: packet filter, management, and audit mechanism.
 All other parts of the system are considered to be environment of the TOE.

 The TOE is delivered to an application developer.
-The TOE delivery includes the software secunet wall packet filter and documentation.
-This documentation contains information for the application developer and the TOE end-user.
-See the following table.
+The TOE delivery includes the software Astaro Security Gateway V8 Packet Filter and documentation (see Table 1).
 The software module is electronically signed.